-The long-term expected rate of return on pension plan investments was determined using a building-block approach and assumes a time horizon, as defined in the OP&F's Statement of Investment Policy.
+The long-term expected rate of return on pension plan investments was determined using a bailding-block approach and assumes a time horizon, as defined in the OP&F's Statement of Investment Policy.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
-The long-term expected nominal rate of return has been determined by calculating a weighted average of the expected real return premiums for each asset class, adding the projected inflation rate and adding the expected return from rebalancing uncorrelated asset classes.
+The long-term expected real return premiums for each asset class, adding the projected inflation rate and adding the expected return from rebalancing uncorrelated asset classes.
 A summary of best estimates of the long-term expected geometric real rates of return for each major asset class as of December 31,2022 (measurement date) are summarized as follows: